zzhangjii/learning-library/workshops/python4atp/LabGuide050.md

 ## Lab 050 Objectives

-- Setup your IAAS environment and create common components.
+- Setup your IAAS environment and create common components using Terraform.
 - Create a new Cloud Developer Image from Marketplace.
 - Create an Autonomous Transaction Processing (ATP) Database.
-- Install Visual Studio Code into the Cloud Developer Image.

 ## Steps